paloma-software/paloma-docs/widget-web-installation.md

 # Integrating the Paloma Widget with your Website

+These are the generic steps for installing the Paloma Widget on your website.

 Getting the Widget operational on your website is broken down into a few parts below.
 Before getting started, a few prerequisites.

 ## Prerequisites